 Synthetic pheromones, such as Dog Appeasing Pheromone (DAP) or Adaptil, mimic the natural pheromones that mothers release during nursing.
 It's one of the most studied methods to help anxious dogs today.

-Pheromones, in general, can be used for general stress, separation anxiety, noise phobias and travel.
-A recent article we've published have analyzed more of the studies of dog appeasing pheromone collars for dogs and their proven effectiveness on anxiety in dogs.
+A recent article we've published has analyzed more of the studies of dog-appealing pheromone collars for dogs and their proven effectiveness on anxiety in dogs.

-In a study with 54 dogs that were afraid of fireworks, there was significant reported improvement in total fear severity scores and global fear scores (Tod et al. 2005).
-Some veterinary clinics use DAP in the waiting room to prevent anxiety and fear of dogs.
+In a study with 54 dogs that were afraid of fireworks, there was a significant improvement in total fear severity scores and global fear scores (Tod et al. 2005).

 4 Melatonin

-Melatonin is a natural hormone that the body produced in the pineal gland that helps to control your sleep and wake cycle.
-Melatonin is often used to calm nerves, reduce anxiety, and facilitate deep sleep.
+Melatonin is a natural hormone that the body produces in the pineal gland that helps to control your sleep and wake cycle.

-Relieve Anxiety in DogsIn an animal model, melatonin was shown to exhibit anxiolytic activity (Papp et al. 2006).
-In humans, an increase in melatonin secretion is associated with relaxation and decreasing anxiety and insomnia.
 Melatonin at doses of 4 and 6 mg/kg was able to reduce anxiety elicited by injections of lipopolysaccharide (Nava et al. 2001).

-The amygdala area of the brain may be involved in the beneficial effects of melatonin on anxiety.
-When rats were administered melatonin in the amygdala, animals decreased behaviors of anxiety; however, spatial memory performance was negative affected (Karakas et al. 2011).
+When rats were administered melatonin in the amygdala, animals decreased behaviors of anxiety; however, spatial memory performance was negatively affected (Karakas et al. 2011).

 5 Anti-anxiety Medications

-Anti-anxiety medications are drugs that are useful for alleviating symptoms of anxiety, and are typically used in combination with other types of therapy, including counter-conditioning and desensitization.
+Anti-anxiety medications are drugs that are useful for alleviating symptoms of anxiety and are typically used in combination with other types of therapy, including counter-conditioning and desensitization.

 Some commonly used anti-anxiety medications for dogs include:

-Alprazolam (Xanax): These are typically used for dogs with noise phobias, and can reduce signs of anxiety, such as panting, pacing, trembling, hiding, excessive salivation, destructiveness, excessive barking, and self-trauma when given at a dosage of 0.02mg/kg 1 hour before an anticipated storm (Crowell-Davis et al. 2003).
+Alprazolam (Xanax): These are typically used for dogs with noise phobias and can reduce signs of anxiety, such as panting, pacing, trembling, hiding, excessive salivation, destructiveness, excessive barking, and self-trauma when given at a dosage of 0.02mg/kg 1 hour before an anticipated storm (Crowell-Davis et al. 2003).

 Clonazapam (Klonopin): Can be used to relieve anxiety in dogs as well as seizure control (at higher doses) (Crowell-Davis et al. 2008).

-Diazepam (Valium): 24% of owners that use diazepam to decrease fear and relieve anxiety in dogs during thunderstorms reported Valium was effective (Herron et al. 2008).
+Diazepam (Valium): 24% of owners who use diazepam to decrease fear and relieve anxiety in dogs during thunderstorms reported Valium was effective (Herron et al. 2008).
 However, some negative side effects of Valium include sedation, increased appetite, agitation, and aggression.

 Trazodone hydrochloride: Enhances behavioral calming and relieves anxiety in dogs when administered daily or on an as-needed basis (Gruen et al. 2008).